Quantum spin liquids of Rydberg excitations in a honeycomb lattice induced by density-dependent Peierls phases: Ground-state phases and Effects of Nonlinear Hopping

 Continuing the argument from before, $N_{c}$ is typically small for ordered phases and close to unity for disordered ones.
 This characterization is somewhat dependent on the particular choice of $\alpha$, which also depends on the system size $\systemsize$.
 For our case of $\systemsize=24$ (we use the shape 24C shown in Fig.~\ref{fig:TwoD_ShapeCluster}) the choice of $\alpha=0.01$ is reasonable (see \cite{CastellsGraells2019}).

 In Fig.~\ref{fig:RTBC_scatter_plot} we show the results of the RTBC calculations for the shape 24C, having performed $M=200$ realizations of twisting angles for each value of $g$ that we consider.
 In Fig.~\ref{fig:RTBC_scatter_plot}d), not all points are visible since we limit the $\epsilon_{p}$-axis to 0.05.
-Judging by the values of $N_{c}$ for each $g$, we find two disordered regimes for $g=-13.5$ and $g=0.42$ (regimes $\mathrm{I}$ and $\mathrm{II}$ in Fig.~\ref{fig:GS_fidelity_shapes_full}), with a strongly ordered phase at $g=1.35$ ($\ang{120}$-order).
-The state at value $g=0.24$ is smoothly connected to the limit $g=0$ where we know that the system is in a trivial superfluid state.
+Judging by the values of $N_{c}$ for each $g$, we find a clearly disordered regime for ${g=-5}$ (regime $\mathrm{I}$ in Fig.~\ref{fig:GS_fidelity_shapes_full}), with a strongly ordered phase at ${g=4}$ ($\ang{120}$-order).
+The {\resubmark RTBC results at value $g=0.73$, i.e. in phase II, are in between the clearly disorderd situation shown in Fig.~\ref{fig:RTBC_scatter_plot} a) and the BEC phase, shown in Fig.~\ref{fig:RTBC_scatter_plot} b), and a clear identification as an ordered or disordered phase is not easy.
+We will show, however, in the following sub-section that the situation becomes much clearer if the competing effects from the repulsive density-density interaction are switched off.}